-The benefits of these proposed actions and policies will be found in the increased number of eligible voters who turn out.
+The benefits of these proposed actions and policies --- upon research conducted by the Board of Fair Campaign and Political Practices --- will be found in the increased number of eligible voters who turn out.
 The number of candidates for office will likely increase because of access to and trust within the community.